EXPERIENTIAL OPTION (Certificate 2.0)

 1. ISS GATEWAY EXPERIENCE

-- Approved ISIS 100-level Introductory Seminar, FOCUS, or other approved foundational course
+- Approved ISS 100-level Introductory Seminar, FOCUS, or other approved foundational course

 2. INFORMATION THEORY/METHODS